Setting Up HTML, SMTP, and SMS (SMPP) Message Notifications in Cisco Unity Connection 10.x

 1. Configure the SMTP smart host to accept messages from the Unity Connection server.
 See the documentation for the SMTP server application that you are using.

 2. Configure the Unity Connection server.
-See the To Configure the Cisco Unity Connection Server to Relay Messages to a Smart Host.
+See the Steps to Configure the Unity Connection Server to Relay Messages to a Smart Host.

 3. Configure Unity Connection users or templates.
-See the “SMTP-Compatible Notification Devices” and “HTML-Compatible Notification Devices” section in the “Setting Up Features and Functionality Controlled By User Account Settings in Cisco Unity Connection 10.x” chapter of the User Moves, Adds, and Changes Guide for Cisco Unity Connection Release 10.x , at http://www.cisco.com/en/US/docs/voice_ip_comm/connection/10x/user_mac/guide/10xcucmacx.html .
+See the “SMTP-Compatible Notification Devices” and “HTML-Compatible Notification Devices” sections in the “Setting Up Features and Functionality Controlled By User Account Settings in Cisco Unity Connection 10.x” chapter of the User Moves, Adds, and Changes Guide for Cisco Unity Connection Release 10.x , at http://www.cisco.com/c/en/us/td/docs/voice_ip_comm/connection/10x/user_mac/guide/10xcucmacx/10xcucmac040.html .

-To Configure the Cisco Unity Connection Server to Relay Messages to a Smart Host
+Steps to Configure the Unity Connection Server to Relay Messages to a Smart Host

 Step 1 In Cisco Unity Connection Administration, expand System Settings > SMTP Configuration , then select Smart Host .

-Step 2 On the Smart Host page, in the Smart Host field, enter the IP address or fully qualified domain name of the SMTP smarthost server, for example, https://ucbu-cisco-vmxyz.cisco.com.
+Step 2 On the Smart Host page, in the Smart Host field, enter the IP address or fully qualified domain name of the SMTP smarthost server, for example, https://<domain name of server>.cisco.com.
 (Enter the fully qualified domain name of the server only if DNS is configured.)

 Step 3 Select Save .